This used to be a very common mushroom but is becoming harder to find due to loss of habitat and the chemical sprays used nowadays.

 |Field Mushroom (EN), Meadow Mushroom, Madarch y Maes (CY), Pieczarka Łąkowa (PL), Mezei Csiperke (HU)

 |Average Cap width (CM)

 5-8 cm.
 White, sometimes discoloured grey/brown, can be scaley or smooth.
 Starting spherical and opening out flat.
 Can bruise slightly pink.
 The cuticle often hangs down over the edge of the cap and is a good indicator of a Field Mushroom.

 Crowded and free from the stem.
 The gills start deep pink and soon turn to dark brown with maturity.

 5-7 cm long, 1-2 cm diameter.
 White and smooth above the ring, slightly scaly below, tapering at the base.
 The ring is delicate and only traces of it can usually be found.

-The Yellow Stainer, Agaricus xanthodermus but this mushroom stains chrome yellow when bruised or cut and smells of Indian ink, hospitals or iodine.
-Agaricus pilatianus which also stains yellow and smells similar.
-Both do not smell edible.
+The toxic Yellow Stainer (Agaricus xanthodermus), but this mushroom stains chrome yellow when bruised or cut and smells of Indian ink, hospitals or iodine.

 Chocolate brown.
 Ovoid.
 You should scrape your spores into a small pile to get an accurate spore colour.